-To request an exemption, I must submit an application that will be reviewed by the dedicated commission.
+An exemption request can only be made starting from the first year of the bachelor's program, I will then have to submit an application that will be reviewed by the dedicated commission.
 The final decision rests with the university president.